Even Then

-"Even Then" is a song by American Christian musician artist Micah Tyler.
+"Even Then" is a song by American Christian music artist Micah Tyler.
 The song was released as the third single from his 2017 album Different on June 1, 2018.
 The song peaked at No. 6 on the US Hot Christian Songs chart, becoming his third top 10 single from that chart.
 It lasted 34 weeks on the overall chart.
-The song is played in a F# minor key, and 75 beats per minute.
+The song is played in a F♯ minor key, and 75 beats per minute.